Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Estimands for time-to-event outcomes

 \paragraph{Composite variable strategy}

 The composite variable strategy addresses the problem of intercurrent events by expanding the outcome variables.
-It aggregates the intercurrent events and primary outcome variable as one composite outcome variable.
-The idea is not new in the notion of progression-free survival \citep{broglio2009detecting, fleming2009issues}, where the composite outcome variable may be defined as the occurrence of either the non-terminal event (e.g., cancer progression) or terminal event (e.g., death).
+It aggregates the intercurrent event and primary outcome event into a single composite outcome variable.
+The idea is not new in the context of progression-free survival \citep{broglio2009detecting, fleming2009issues}, where the composite outcome variable is defined as the occurrence of either a non-terminal event (e.g., cancer progression) or a terminal event (e.g., death).
 One widely used composite outcome variable has the form $R(w) \wedge T(w) = \min\{T(w), R(w)\}$ for $w \in \{1,0\}$.
 When this simple form is adopted, the difference in counterfactual cumulative incidences is

 representing the difference in probabilities of experiencing either intercurrent events or primary outcome events during $[0, t)$ under active treatment and placebo.
-Other composite forms of $T(w)$ and $R(w)$ are also available, e.g., the composite variable as quality-adjusted lifetime which imposes different weights for the pre- and post-intercurrent periods \citep{goldhirsch1989costs, cole1996quality, revicki2006analyzing}.
+Other composite forms of $T(w)$ and $R(w)$ are also available, e.g., the composite variable as quality-adjusted lifetime which imposes different weights for the pre-intercurrent-event period $T(w) \wedge R(w)$ and post-intercurrent-event period $T(w) - T(w) \wedge R(w)$ \citep{goldhirsch1989costs, cole1996quality, revicki2006analyzing}.

 \paragraph{While on treatment strategy}

 The while on treatment strategy considers the measure of outcome variables taken only up to the occurrence of intercurrent events.
 The failures of primary outcome events should not be counted in the cumulative incidences $\mu_w^{\text{wo}}(t)$, $w = 1, 0$, if intercurrent events occurred.
 The difference in counterfactual cumulative incidences under this strategy is